 The 2018 valuation discount rate assumption was updated to reflect the Saskatchewan provincial bond yield curve as at June 30, 2018 to match the timing and amount of future expected benefit payments as well as the expected rate of return on assets of 4.00%.
 This single discount rate for valuation purposes was 3.0% per annum and was determined as a blend between the funded and unfunded portions of the Plan.
+In 2020, the discount rate assumption was updated using the same methodology to determine the discount rate used in the June 30, 2018 valuation then averaged over 10 years.
+This 10-year average rate was used for the extrapolation at June 30, 2020.

-The financial statements at June 30, 2019 are based on an extrapolation of the June 30, 2018 valuation results.
-The total deficit as at June 30, 2019 is \$5.41 billion.
+The financial statements at June 30, 2020 are based on an extrapolation of the June 30, 2018 valuation results.
+The total deficit as at June 30, 2020 is \$4.96 billion.

-The legal obligation to pay pensions to the teachers of Saskatchewan in accordance with the provisions of The Teachers Superannuation and Disability Benefits Act rests with the Government of Saskatchewan.
+The legal obligation to pay pensions to the teachers of Saskatchewan in accordance with the provisions of The Teachers Superannuation and Disability BenefitsAct rests with the Government of Saskatchewan.